kentedegrees/vdra/README.md

 ## Linear Regression

 For linear regression, we allow the creation of sub-models.
-As an example, we have stored the output of the distributed linear regression (either [2-party](#twoparty-linear), [$2^T$-party](#twoTparty-linear), or [$k^T$-party](#kTparty-linear)) from the data partner which holds the response in `vdra_fit_linear_A` (which comes with the package).
+As an example, we have stored the output of the distributed linear regression (either [2-party](#twoparty-linear), [2<sup>T</sup>-party](#twoTparty-linear), or [K<sup>T</sup>-party](#kTparty-linear)) from the data partner which holds the response in `vdra_fit_linear_A` (which comes with the package).
 We can check the fit of different sub-models as shown in the following script.
 All data partners can use this function.
 The first argument is a standard R formula using the variables that are found in the fit, and the second argument is the results of the regression.

 ```r